Wedding days can be an absolute whirlwind; get the most out of your family photos with these organization tips!

 This is also particularly useful for any guests who plan to indulge in cocktails before the photos begin.
 If any members of the wedding party plan on drinking prior to the ceremony, please know this can reflect in your images through glossy or red eyes.

-Giving each person a heads up beforehand means there won’t be any time wasted while someone searches through cocktail hour for a missing loved one.
-I do work directly from the list compiled within your timeline questionnaire and there likely won’t be time to wait for people to found and added in.
-(Getting people where they need to be for family formals is by far the most time consuming part of group photos!)
+Giving each person a heads up beforehand means there won’t be any time wasted while someone searches through the cocktail hour for a missing loved one.
+I do work directly from the list compiled within your timeline questionnaire and there likely won’t be time to wait for people to be found and added in.
+(Getting people where they need to be for family formals is by far the most time-consuming part of group photos!)
 If we don’t make it through all the groupings before the ceremony, no stress – I’ll spend the beginning of cocktail hour or reception finishing up.

 The custom photo timeline lays out each loved one requested for formal photos by name and any applicable grouping that way you can let everyone from the in-laws to the wedding party see where they need to be and when.
 (Plus, having the list of family photos for your wedding laid out in one document means that it’s easy to forward along to your cousins and in-laws so that you don’t have to field extra questions on your wedding day!)

 The golden rule in my book is to always trust the photographer!
-By placing your trust in me to find beautiful locations and lighting, organize and direct groups on where to pose and help you feel confident and comfortable, you will be able to relive one of your brightest core memory nights alongside your loved ones for years to come without feeling stressed in the moment.
+By placing your trust in me to find beautiful locations and lighting, organize and direct groups on where to pose, and help you feel confident and comfortable, you will be able to relive one of your brightest core memory nights alongside your loved ones for years to come without feeling stressed in the moment.

 Are you looking for more planning advice for a stress-free wedding day?
 Check out my wedding planning resources HERE!

-Kyra Gustwick is a Virginia Wedding Photographer specializing in weddings, engagements, couples’ portraits and empowering boudoir experiences.
+Kyra Gustwick is a Virginia Wedding Photographer specializing in weddings, engagements, couples’ portraits, and empowering boudoir experiences.